TAU-VAILab/4-LEGS/README.md

 For this example the extracted features are under `data/basketball/interpolators/`.

-(Feature extraction is timely, we reccomend running on in parallel by splitting the timesteps, if possible.)
+(Feature extraction takes some time to run, we reccomend running in parallel by splitting the timesteps, if possible.)

 ## Training an Autoencoder
 The next step is training an autoencoder:

-    python train_autoencoder.py -s <path to data sequence folder>
+    python train_autoencoder.py -s <data sequence folder name>

 For example: